-- 3. The Program Director shall notify the Housestaff in writing of the termination.
-Copies of this notice shall be provided to the DIO and to the CIR.
-Termination shall ordinarily become effective not less than two weeks after receipt of the written notice.
-The Program Director may remove the Housestaff from clinical duties during this period if, in the judgment of the Program Director, continuance of the Housestaff in the program during the notice period poses risk of danger to patients, or risk of harm or damage either to the program itself or to other University personnel.
-The notification shall include the following: - a) Reasons for dismissal - b) Effective date of dismissal - c) Process for appealing the dismissal as outlined below (GME Policy 001-004) - D. Appeals Process - The Housestaff may appeal the Program Director's adverse academic decision to an Ad Hoc Appeal Committee, established as indicated below, or to the residency program's standing Committee on Housestaff Evaluation (or its equivalent).
+- The Housestaff may appeal the Program Director's adverse academic decision to an Ad Hoc Appeal Committee, established as indicated below, or to the residency program's standing Committee on Housestaff Evaluation (or its equivalent).
 This appeal must be made in writing to the Program Director within five working days of having received the notification of termination or adverse action. - 2.
 If the Housestaff submits a timely notice of appeal, the Program Director shall schedule a meeting within 14 calendar days excluding holidays of the residency program's Committee on Housestaff Evaluation (or its equivalent) or convene the Ad Hoc Appeals Committee.
 The Ad Hoc Appeals Committee should consist of the DIO, the Assistant Dean for GME, and at least four faculty members of the division, department or group of departments responsible for the program.
 The number of members of the Ad Hoc Committee shall be large enough to be representative of the faculty of the division, department or group of departments responsible for the program.
-The number of group of departments responsible for the faculty of the division, department or group of departments responsible for the program.
 The committee considering the Housestaff's appeal should include at least one Housestaff who is a current member of the Executive Committee of the Resident's Council. - 3.
 The Housestaff may request to meet with the Committee in person and be accompanied at the hearing by a faculty member or fellow Housestaff who may act as an advisor.
 If a CIR representative has not previously determined that the matter at issue is academic, a representative of the CIR who shall not participate in the proceedings may also accompany the Housestaff.
 (The CIR representative's only role in the hearing is to make a determination that the matter under discussion is a bona fide issue of academic performance.)
 The Program Director will also be present at the hearing at which time he or she shall set forth the circumstances leading to the planned adverse action or the reasons for which the Housestaff has been dismissed.
 Following the presentation, the Housestaff and/or his/her advisor shall be permitted to set forth whatever information the Housestaff wishes the Committee to consider as reasons to vacate the decision to endorse the adverse action or to dismiss the Housestaff. - 4.
 Following the hearing before the Committee, the Committee will immediately confer and, following deliberations, advise the Department Chair in writing of its recommendation and the reasons for that recommendation.
 The Department Chair shall render a decision, and the decision of the Chair (if he/she is not also the Program Director) shall be final.
 If the Department Chair is the Program Director, the decision of the Committee shall be final.
 This decision shall be conveyed to the Housestaff in writing.
 The Chair shall provide copies of the notice of adverse action or dismissal to the DIO.